dominicplouffe/mongodbsearch/README.md

 mongodbsearch
 =============

-mongodbsearch is a simple Full-Text Indexer and Search engine for MongoDB built using python.
+mongodbsearch is a lightweight and easy to implement full-text indexing and search library for Python and Mongo.
+If the number of documents will limited to a reasonable number (e.g. < 100k), this library should work really well for you.

 Requirements
 ------------

-- MongoDB (Tested on v 1.8.2)
+- MongoDB
 - Python 2.6+ (I haven't tested on Python 3.x but is should work)
 - pymongo